stacks-network/docs/src/pages/understand-stacks/microblocks.md

 Stacks allows you to choose how any transaction should be included on the blockchain by the miners.
-This flexibility means you can submit transactions that require low latency processing for inclusion in microblocks, and require that high stakes transactions wait for anchor block finality.
+This flexibility means you can submit transactions that require low latency processing for inclusion in microblocks, and require that highly order-dependent transactions wait for anchor block finality.

 ### Stacks.js libraries